HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/api/searchPagesInPortalSiteLibrary.md

 ## Introduction

-Normal WCM Authoring search does not work for pages in the Portal site library.
+Normal WCM Authoring search doesn’t work for pages in the Portal site library.

-The page title is in regular text as expected, but the page name is in the form of an object id.
+The page title appears as regular text, but the page name is displayed as an object ID.

 ## Instructions

-The following JSP code will display the page name and path when the page title is entered.
+The following JSP sample code displays the page name and path when you enter the page title.

 ???+ info "Disclaimer of warranties"
-    The following enclosed code is sample code created by HCL Corporation.
-This sample code is provided to you solely for the purpose of assisting you in the development of your applications.
-The code is provided "AS IS", without warranty of any kind.
-HCL shall not be liable for any damages arising out of your use of the sample code, even if they have been advised of the possibility of such damages.
+    The following code sample was created by HCL Corporation.
+It is provided solely to help you develop your applications.
+This sample is provided as is, without warranties of any kind.
+HCL is not liable for any damages that result from your use of this sample, even if HCL has been advised of the possibility of such damages.

 ```java
   <%@page session="false" contentType="text/html" pageEncoding="ISO-8859-1" %>